I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The wall-paintings are scenery in the Dry Channel.
 Understand "paintings" or "plaster" as the wall-paintings.
 The description is "Fluid strokes of blue and black suggest the shapes of leaping dolphins, an octopus, and a single swimmer."
 Effect of casting mend at the wall-paintings: record outcome "seeming to search about for more bits of the original plaster, but there is none to reassemble"; rule succeeds.

 The gritty floor is scenery in the Channel.
 Understand "sand" or "fine" as the gritty floor.
 The description is "There is sand between the cracks and scattered across the surface of the stones, which have been worn to a fine polish."
-Instead of digging or pushing or blowing or turning the gritty floor, try looking under the gritty floor.
+Instead of pushing or turning the gritty floor, try looking under the gritty floor.
 Instead of looking under the gritty floor, say "The sand is too thin to be concealing anything of interest."
 Instead of touching the gritty floor, say "You brush aside a little of the sand, but to no interesting effect."

 The flimsy scroll is a scroll.
 "The edge of a half-buried scroll emerges from the sand."
 The inscribed spell of the flimsy scroll is cure baldness.
 Effect of casting mend at the flimsy scroll: record outcome "erasing the more recent handwriting and replacing it with older letter-forms..."; change the inscribed spell of the flimsy scroll to mindsift; rule succeeds.
 Understand "half-buried" as the flimsy scroll.